 - Migration and Cultural Encounters

 My research interrogates contemporary concerns in Europe regarding multiculturalism, gender and urban spaces as represented in cultural practices.

 I have published articles in refereed journals, chapters in books, and I have co-edited the volume, "Dizionario degli studi culturali" ("Dictionary of Cultural Studies"), in 2004 that also include my contribution on the history of Translation Studies in Italy.

 My first monograph "Lettere in Cornice" (Framed Letters) revolves around the relationship between words and images in the English literary and pictorial movement of Pre-Raphaelitism.
-My next monograph (under contract with Peter Lang) entitled "Re-imagining Lampedusa: Migration from the Border specatacle to the Aesthetics of Subversion' will be out in 2019.
+My next monograph entitled "Reframe Migration: Lampedusa from the Border Spectacle to the Aesthetics of Subversion' will be published in 2019 by Peter Lang.
 The book explores the geographical, legal and political framing of asylum seekers and migrants through analyses of media representations, policy papers and art practices.

-I am co- curating an exhibition at P21 Gallery in autumn 2018 on the subject of migrant deaths at sea, which will also form part of my research.
-The exhibition focusses on art being made on the subject by artists who have personal experience of the subject, shown alongside international artists.
+I am co-curating an exhibition on the subject of migrant death at sea, that will open in June 2019 at the P21 gallery in London.
+The exhibition focusses on art being made on the subject by artists who have experienced forced migration personally, shown alongside international artists.